shipsing/podman-desktop/website/docs/containers/registries/configuring-mirror-registries.md

 # Configuring a mirror registry

 You can add registry locations and configure their mirrors by using the Podman Desktop UI.
-By configuring a mirror, you can store a copy of any registry to another location and use its content, such as images, files, and other resources during development.
+By configuring a mirror, you can redirect a registry to another location and use its content, such as images, files, and other resources during development.

 #### Prerequisites